mabrains/caravel_user_project_ldo/README.md

 ### a.
 DC analysis

-We used dc analysis for displaying the operating point for proper biasing of transistors and also dc sweep of output voltage against variations in supply and temprature to calculate dropout voltage,line regulation,temperature coefficient.
+We used dc analysis for displaying the operating point for proper biasing of transistors and also dc sweep of output voltage against variations in supply and temperature to calculate dropout voltage,line regulation,temperature coefficient.

 ### Supply variation
 We made dc sweep on the supply and plotted voltage of the output node and vdd node overlaid on the same plot